vboyev-MSFT/defender-docs/exposure-management/Rapid7-data-connector.md

 ## Retrieved data

-Exposure Management currently retrieves data on devices and reported vulnerabilities from Rapid7.
+Exposure Management retrieves data on compute devices from Rapid7, including machines and virtual machines.
+It also retrieves vulnerabilities reported by Rapid7 on those devices.

-Devices of type <> are ingested.

 Only devices that were actively scanned in the last 90 days are retrieved, based on assessing the "last_scan_end" field in the Rapid7 asset.